satansdeer/satansdeer.github.com/src/pages/posts/serve-page-in-multiple-languages/index.md

 Accept-Language: fr-CH, fr;q=0.9, en;q=0.8, de;q=0.7, *;q=0.5
 ```

 All major browsers allow users to specify preferred languages.
-To do this in firefox you go to `about:preferences`, **General** tab and click the **Choose** button on **Language** section.
+To do this in Firefox you go to `about:preferences`, **General** tab and click the **Choose** button on **Language** section.
 By moving languages up and down you'll specify their priority.

 This information will end up in the `Accept-Language` request header.